mihirlimbachiya02/eBookCreator/README.md

 - ✅ Rate limiting on all routes
 - ✅ Input validation with Zod
 - ✅ XSS protection with DOMPurify
-- ✅ Helmet security headers with CSP
+- ✅ Helmet security headers (CSP disabled for Cloudinary compatibility)
 - ✅ CORS restricted to frontend URL
 - ✅ File upload validation (type and size limits — 50MB for books, 10MB for covers)
 - ✅ bcrypt password hashing (cost factor 12)